dtudk/pythonsupport-page/docs/dropincafe/index.rst

        be handled.
 For instance ``.docx`` files are Word documents, ``.py`` files are Python scripts.

+   * - .. _it-skills-tbl-favorites:

+       Favorites
+     - Favoritter
+     - Easy access folders in your :ref:`File Explorer/Finder <it-skills-tbl-file-explorer>`.
+       These are typically located to the top-left with `Desktop`, `Downloads`, `Documents`, etc.
+       Add your most commonly used folders here by drag-and-dropping folders into the list.

    * - .. _it-skills-tbl-desktop:

        Desktop
      - Skrivebord
      - A special folder that is shown when you turn on your machine.
        However, in the filesystem this is just a regular folder, like any other.

+       This folder is user dependent, and thus exists in the file tree below the user.

    * - .. _it-skills-tbl-path: